mdditt2000/kubernetes-1-19/cis 2.7.1/per-application-failover/README.md

 ## Step 1: Deploy CIS

 CIS 2.7 communicates directly with BIG-IP DNS via the Rest API and requires gtm-bigip-username and password.
 Since BIG-IP LTM and DNS are on the same device you can re-use the secret generic bigip-login when deploying CIS as shown below.
-In this example user-guide the Public IP address for BIGIP VirtualServer will be specified by the VirtualServer CRD.
+In this example user-guide the Public IP addresses will be specified by the VirtualServer CRD.

 Add the following parameters to THE CIS deployment